-UNESCO invites applications and nominations for the 2018 UNESCO International Literacy Prizes.
-This year, the Prize will award outstanding programmes and individuals who promote literacy around the world within the theme of ‘Literacy and Skills Development’.
+UNESCO is calling for applications and nominations for the 2019 UNESCO International Literacy Prizes, which this year will award outstanding programmes and individuals who promote literacy around the world within the theme of ‘Literacy and Multilingualism’.

 UNESCO distinguishes between two Literacy Prizes which are given to five laureates:

 - The UNESCO King Sejong Literacy Prize (2 awards), was established in 1989 and is supported by the Government of the Republic of Korea.
 It gives special consideration to programmes that focus on the development and use of mother-tongue literacy education and training.

 - The UNESCO Confucius Prize for Literacy (3 awards), was established in 2005, and is supported by the Government of the People’s Republic of China.
 This Prize recognizes programmes that promote adult literacy, especially in rural areas and for out-of-school youth, particularly girls and women.

 - Each of the prize winners receives a medal, a diploma and US$20,000.

 - Governments, non-governmental organizations and individuals are kindly invited to apply;

 - All applications should be submitted to nominating entities, such as the National Commission for UNESCO in the country of the programme, or an NGO that is in an official partnership with UNESCO.

 - Relevance to the themes: The programme/project is pertinent to the areas focused by the UNESCO International Literacy Prizes and the specific theme of this year.